hakimel/reveal.js/README.md

 	multiplex: {
 		// Example values.
 Generate your own.
-		secret: '13652805320794272084', // Obtained from the socket.io server (in this case from probably from here example.com/token).
+		secret: '13652805320794272084', // Obtained from the socket.io server (example.com/token).
 Gives this (the master) control of the presentation
-		id: '1ea875674b17ca76', // Obtained from socket.io server (in this case from probably from here example.com/token)
+		id: '1ea875674b17ca76', // Obtained from socket.io server (example.com/token)
 		url: 'example.com:80' // Location of your socket.io server
 	},